Flag of Romania: The 1848 Revolution

+United Principalities of Romania

 From 1859 until 1866, the United Principalities of Wallachia and Moldavia had a red-yellow-blue Romanian tricolor, with horizontal stripes, as national flag.

 The flag was described in Almanahul român din 1866 as: "a tricolor flag, divided in three stripes, red, yellow and blue and laid out horizontally: red above, blue below and yellow in the middle".

 Although the Ottoman Empire did not allow the United Principalities to have their own symbols, the new flag gained a degree of international recognition.
 Relating prince Cuza's May–June 1864 journey to Constantinople, doctor Carol Davila observed: "The Romanian flag was raised on the great mast, the Sultan's kayaks awaited us, the guard was armed, the Grand Vizier at the door...
 The Prince, quiet, dignified, concise in his speech, spent 20 minutes with the Sultan, who then came to review us… Once again, the Grand Vizier led the Prince to the main gate and we returned to the Europe Palace, the Romanian flag still fluttering on the mast...".

 Article 124 of the 1866 Constitution of Romania provided that "the colors of the United Principalities will be Blue, Yellow and Red".
 The order and placement of the colors were decided by the Assembly of Deputies in its session of 26 March 1867.
 Thus, following a proposal by Nicolae Golescu, they were placed just as in 1848: vertically and in the following order: blue hoist, yellow in the middle and red fly.

 The country's coat of arms was placed only on army and princely flags, in the center; civilian flags remained without a coat of arms.
 The same distinction was made between flags of the Navy and those of the civil and merchant ships.

 The rapporteur Mihail Kogălniceanu, who also conveyed the opinion of Cezar Bolliac, Dimitrie Brătianu, Constantin Grigorescu, Ion Leca, Nicolae Golescu and Gheorghe Grigore Cantacuzino, said: "The tricolor flag as it is today is not (as the minister claims) the flag of the United Principalities.
 It is much more: it is itself the flag of the Romanian nation in all lands inhabited by Romanians".

 The "Law for modifying the country's arms" of 11/23 March 1872 did not change these provisions, only the design of the coat of arms.
-This design of the national flag lasted until 1948.